gohumanfund/gohumanfund/docs/planning.md

 - Develop a system to calculate and track the amount of rice donated based on profits
 - Implement reporting features for transparency

-This updated technical specification incorporates key business aspects of SubHub, including the tiered pricing model, payment assurance feature, AI-driven recommendations, and environmental initiatives.
+This updated technical specification incorporates key business aspects of gohumanfund, including the tiered pricing model, payment assurance feature, AI-driven recommendations, and environmental initiatives.
 It provides a comprehensive blueprint for building a scalable, secure, and feature-rich subscription management platform.